noodlebug/bedrock-server/README.md

 # minecraft-bedrock
+Forked from nguyer/bedrock-server

+Added automatic grabbing of latest version stolen from japtain-cack/bedrock-server (also forked from nguyers)

 Run a bedrock server in a Docker container

 This Dockerfile will download the Bedrock Server app and set it up, along with its dependencies.